mdn/content/files/en-us/web/html/element/input/number/index.md

 > Logically, you should not be able to enter characters inside a number input other than numbers.
 Some browsers allow invalid characters, others do not; see [Firefox bug 1398528](https://bugzil.la/1398528).

 > [!NOTE]
-> A user can tinker with your HTML behind the scenes, so your site _must not_ use simple client-side validation for any security purposes.
+> A user can tinker with your HTML behind the scenes, so your site _must not_ use client-side validation for security purposes.
 You _must_ verify on the server side any transaction in which the provided value may have security implications of any kind.

 Mobile browsers further help with the user experience by showing a special keyboard more suited for entering numbers when the user tries to enter a value.